MajorGiT89/Reproducibility/README.md

 https://dx.doi.org/10.1111/jbi.15108

-### *I have added the original publication where the data was sourced from in the file list*
+### *I have included the original publication where the data was sourced from in the file list*

 _Open this repo on a virtual machine_